 If a module is within the 2(h2) boundary of the roof surface

 The spans between attachment are determined by the loading on the attachments.
 The loading on the attachments should not be greater than the maximum allowable strength of the attachments.
 This will limit the span of the rails between the attachments.

-The Florida Building Code 7th Edition and National Electric Code 2017 has changed the design requirements for solar rooftop installations.
-This course will highlight the top 10 changes and their impacts.
+The Florida Building Code 2020 and National Electric Code 2017 has changed the design requirements for solar rooftop installations.
+Receive CE credit at this BOAF Webinar Featuring Rick Castillo discussing the top 10 changes and their impacts.